spack/spack/lib/spack/docs/workflows.rst

 No Version Works
 ^^^^^^^^^^^^^^^^

-Sometimes, *no* existing versions of a dependency work for a build.
+Sometimes *no* existing versions of a dependency work for a build.
-This typically happens when developing a new project: only then does the developer notice that existing versions of a dependency are all buggy, or the non-buggy versions are all missing a critical feature.
+This typically happens when developing a new project --- only then does the developer notice that existing versions of a dependency are all buggy, or the non-buggy versions are all missing a critical feature.

 In the long run, the upstream project will hopefully fix the bug and release a new version.
-But that could take a while, even if a bugfix has already been pushed to the project's repository.
+But that could take awhile, even if a bug fix has already been pushed to the project's repository.
 In the meantime, the Spack user needs things to work.

-The solution is to create an unofficial Spack release of the project, as soon as the bug is fixed in *some* repository.
+The solution is to create an unofficial Spack release of the project as soon as the bug is fixed in *some* repository.
 A study of the `Git history <https://github.com/citibeth/spack/commits/efischer/develop/var/spack/repos/builtin/packages/py-proj/package.py>`_ of ``py-proj/package.py`` is instructive here:

 #.
-On `April 1 <https://github.com/citibeth/spack/commit/44a1d6a96706affe6ef0a11c3a780b91d21d105a>`_, an initial bugfix was identified for the PyProj project
+On `April 1 <https://github.com/citibeth/spack/commit/44a1d6a96706affe6ef0a11c3a780b91d21d105a>`_, an initial bug fix was identified for the PyProj project
    and a pull request submitted to PyProj.
-Because the upstream authors had not yet fixed the bug, the ``py-proj`` Spack package downloads from a forked repository, set up by the package's author.
+Because the upstream authors had not yet fixed the bug, the ``py-proj`` Spack package downloaded from a forked repository, set up by the package's author.
    A non-numeric version number is used to make it easy to upgrade the package without recomputing checksums; however, this is an untrusted download method and should not be distributed.
 The